You have no items in your shopping cart.

-As an antioxidant superstar, Vitamin E is one of the most well-researched antioxidants.
+As an antioxidant superstar, vitamin E is one of the most well-researched antioxidants.
 It is available in eight different forms, which can be extracted from nature or synthetically produced.
-When the Vitamin E molecule is derived form natural sources, it is preceded by a "d" prefix (e.g. d-alpha-tocopherol); when it is created synthetically, this is indicated by a "dl" prefix (e.g. dl-alpha tocopherol acetate).
+When the vitamin E molecule is derived form natural sources, it is preceded by a "d" prefix (e.g. d-alpha-tocopherol); when it is created synthetically, this is indicated by a "dl" prefix (e.g. dl-alpha tocopherol acetate).
 According to an article in the November 2001 issue of Nutrition Science News, research indicates that the body synthesizes natural Vitamin E far better than synthetic versions.
 A 2003 study in the American Journal of Clinical Nutrition showed that natural forms of vitamin E have a higher potency and retention rate than their synthetic derivatives (source).
 Nonetheless, all forms of tocopheryl acetate deliver antioxidant benefits.

 Safety Measures/Side Effects: